montchr/montchr.github.io/resume.md

 - Co-maintained and resolved issues for network of over 50 WordPress sites
 - Migrated WordPress network to CentOS VPS hosting
-- Redesigned main school site
+- Implemented redesign of main school site
-- Designed new staff and faculty directory
+- Developed new staff and faculty directory
 - Built Vagrant development environment based on CentOS production environment
 - Create and optimize sites for faculty and student projects and media publications
 - Created animated weather forecast widget for Temple Update using the Dark Sky API